f0e/mpv-cut/README.md

 ## about

-The core functionality of this script is to very quickly cut videos losslessly with the help of the fantastic media player [mpv](https://mpv.io/installation/) as an alternative to [LosslessCut](https://github.com/mifi/lossless-cut).
+The core functionality of this script is to very quickly cut videos losslessly in [mpv](https://mpv.io/installation/) as an alternative to [LosslessCut](https://github.com/mifi/lossless-cut).

 I decided to modify [mpv-cut](https://github.com/familyfriendlymikey/mpv-cut) since I was looking for slightly different functionality to what the original script provided.
 Mainly I wanted to be able to adjust the start and end points of cuts.